CloudBase Resources Migration Guide

 Method 1: Console Upload Code Package

-.zipformat) - Configure service's CPU, memory, instance count and other parameters
+.zipformat) - Configure the service's CPU, memory, instance count, and other parameters

 - Complete creation and deployment